Dr Etienne du Preez

 Dr Etienne Du Preez is a Sport and Exercise Physician.
 He completed his medical studies at the University of Stellenbosch, South Africa, and worked in Emergency Medicine and Critical Care for the next 7 years in Sydney hospitals.
 He then specialized in Sport and Exercise Medicine, achieving his Fellowship with the Australasian College of Sport and Exercise Physicians in 2017.
 He was awarded the 2017 College Medal for outstanding performance in the Fellowship examinations.

-Etienne currently provides match day coverage to the Melbourne Storm, and works as assistant medical officer to the NSW Waratahs.
-He was the team Doctor for the Australian Water Polo teams during the 2016 Olympic Games in Rio de Janeiro, and the tournament medical director for the Sydney Sevens in 2017.
-Other sporting events that he has covered include the Hurley Australian Open of Surfing, GNW100s Ultramarathon, Gold Coast Sevens and Sydney FC home games.
-He is a medical provider for the NSW Institute of Sport.
+Etienne is the current Club Doctor for the Sydney Swans AFL club, and was previously the Chief Medical Officer for Sydney Roosters NRL team in 2019 and for the NSW Waratahs Rugby Union team.
+Another highlight includes being the team doctor for the Australian Water Polo teams during the 2016 Olympic Games in Rio de Janeiro, and the tournament medical director for the Sydney Sevens in 2017.
+He has also provided medical coverage at other events, including the Hurley Australian Open of Surfing, GNW100s Ultramarathon, Gold Coast Sevens, Melbourne Storm games and Sydney FC home games.

 In 2017, he published research in the Clinical Journal of Sports Medicine, titled “Depression, Anxiety, and Alcohol Use in Elite Rugby League Players Over a Competitive Season”.
 This earned him the 2017 ACSEP Registrar research award, as well as being awarded Best Paper – Clinical Sports Medicine at the 2017 Sports Medicine Australia Conference.